 “Service (Or Repair)” means to repair in order to return the system to operation as originally designed or intended.

-“Special Inspector” means individuals that have been certified by the Division to perform special inspections services in accordance with Article 4.1 of this rule.
+“Special Inspector” means individuals that have been certified by the Division to perform special inspections services in accordance with Article 4.1 of these rules this rule.

-“Temporary Certificate of Occupancy” means an official document issued by the Authority Having Jurisdiction which authorizes a building or structure to be temporarily used or occupied for a period not to exceed 90 days, unless an extension has been granted by the Authority Having Jurisdiction.
+“Temporary Certificate of Occupancy” means an official document issued by the Authority Having Jurisdiction which authorizes a building or structure to be temporarily used or occupied for a period not to exceed ninety (90) days, unless an extension has been granted by the Authority Having Jurisdiction.

 ARTICLE 3 - CODES, DOCUMENTS, AND STANDARDS INCORPORATED BY REFERENCE

 The technical requirements of these rules are supported primarily by codes developed by the International Code Council and the National Fire Protection Association.
 These two organizations are membership associations dedicated to building safety and fire prevention.
 These rules establish minimum requirements where the Division is the Authority Having Jurisdiction for building systems using prescriptive and performance related provisions, which are widely used to construct residential and commercial buildings.
 The appropriate portions of the adopted codes (particularly in relation to classification of occupancy) will be applied as prescribed by the adopted codes themselves.
-Where there are differing provisions for new and existing construction, all new work taking place after July 1, 2021 must meet the requirements for new construction, as amended by the provisions of IEBC and NFPA 101, and subject to the restrictions of Section
+Where there are differing provisions for new and existing construction, all new work taking place after July 1, 2021, must meet the requirements for new construction, as amended by the provisions of IEBC and NFPA 101, and subject to the restrictions of Section

-3.4.2 of this rule.
+3.4.2 of these rulesthis rule.

 The following codes and their referenced standards are adopted and promulgated as minimum standards for the construction and maintenance of all property, buildings, and structures subject to the oversight of the Colorado Department of Public Safety, Division of Fire Prevention and Control pursuant to the provisions of C.R.S.
-44-30-515 and C.R.S.
+Section 44-30-515, C.R.S. and C.R.S.
 Title 24 Article 33.5 Part 12.:

 The following Building Codes are adopted by these regulations.
 Wherever Division or Department regulations refer to a Building Code, the following codes and standards will be enforced by the Division where applicable:

 Colorado Model Electric Ready and Solar Ready Code – 2023 Edition, First Printing: June 1, 2023 (Copyright 2023 by Colorado Energy Office).

+Colorado Wildfire Resiliency Code – 2025 Edition, First Printing: June 1, 2025 (Copyright 2025 by the Colorado Division of Fire Prevention & Control).

 International Building Code - 2021 Edition, First Printing: October 2020 (Copyright 2020 by International Code Council, Inc. Washington D.C.).